johnstonskj/thrift-specs/docs/protocol-json.md

 ## Struct and Union Encoding

 Thrift structs are represented as JSON objects, with the field ID as the key, and the field value represented as a JSON object with a single key-value pair.
-The key is a short string identifier for that type, followed by the value.
-The valid type identifiers are: "tf" for bool, "i8" for byte, "i16" for 16-bit integer, "i32" for 32-bit integer, "i64" for 64-bit integer, "dbl" for double-precision loating point, "str" for string (including binary), "rec" for struct ("records"), "map" for map, "lst" for list, "set" for set.

 ### Field Encoding

-TBD
+The key is a short string identifier for that type, followed by the value.
+The valid type identifiers are: "tf" for bool, "i8" for byte, "i16" for 16-bit integer, "i32" for 32-bit integer, "i64" for 64-bit integer, "dbl" for double-precision floating point, "str" for string (including binary), "rec" for struct ("records"), "map" for map, "lst" for list, "set" for set.

 ### Stop Field Handling

-TBD
+No stop field is required as each struct is terminated by an enclosing brace, "}".

 ## List and Set Encoding